 Some people have ‘chronic’ nostril dominance

-If Your Right Nostril Seems to Be More Dominant, you may find your body and mind are overactive or your may have trouble sleeping.
+If Your Right Nostril Seems to Be More Dominant, you may find your body and mind are overactive or you may have trouble sleeping.
 To help:

 - Fall asleep on your RIGHT side when you go to bed.

-- Do alternate nostril breathing, a breathing technique which balances the brain, releases stress and tension and impression on the mind, for about 5 minutes, twice a day.
-Here’s a link from the Art of Living Foundation on how to do it and the benefits and the video is below.
+- Do alternate nostril breathing, a breathing technique that balances the brain releases stress and tension, and impression on the mind, for about 5 minutes.
+You can google how to do alternate nostril breathing.

 - Fall asleep on your LEFT side when you go to bed.

-- Do alternate nostril breathing, a breathing technique which balances the brain, releases stress and tension and impression on the mind, for about 5 minutes.
-Here’s a link from the Art of Living Foundation on how to do it and the benefits and the video is below.
+- Do alternate nostril breathing, a breathing technique that balances the brain, releases stress and tension, and impression on the mind, for about 5 minutes.
+You can google how to do alternate nostril breathing.

 How to Do Alternate Nostril Breathing

-If you have time, watch this video on the mind, by brain researcher, Jill Taylor, it is AMAZING.
+If you have time, google a Ted Talk video on the mind, by brain researcher, Jill Taylor, it is AMAZING.
 It ties in with the side of the nose that is dominant (even though she doesn’t talk about the nostril dominance thing specifically).